modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/index.md

 If you have multiple options for a product, each variation would typically be implemented as unique `comProduct` records with their own SKUs, names and prices.
 In your user-facing interface, those can still be part of a same product page.

-**1.0 Alpha Note**: We're considering baking in product variations into products as well.
-If that happens, we'll update this page.

 ## comProduct